-During the financial year, nine meetings of directors (including Audit and Risk Management committee meetings) were held.
+During the financial year, 8 meetings of directors (including Audit and Risk Management Committee meetings) were held.
 Attendances by each director during the year were as follows:

-Directors' Meetings Number eligible to attend
+Directors' N leetings Audit and Risk Management Committ Meetings

-Number eligible to attend Number attended
+Number eligible to attend Number attended Number eligible to attend Number attended

-Voula Messimeri AM 5 5 - -
+Ms Voula Messimeri AM 4 4 - -

-Dr Adolfo Gentile 5 5 - -
+Dr Adolfo Gentile 4 4 - -

-Ms Jovanka Naumoska 5 5 4 4
+Mr Nirmal Hansra 4 4 4 4

-Dr Mark Avery 5 5 - -
+Ms Jovanka Naumoska 4 4 4 4

-Mr Nirmal Hansra 5 5 4 4
+Dr Mark Avery 4 4 - -

-Ms Josephine Buontempo 5 4 - -
+Ms Josephine Buontempo 4 4 - 1

-Auditor's Independence Declaration
+Auditor's independence declaration

-The auditor's independence declaration in accordance with section 307C of the Corporations Act 2001, for the year ended 30 June 2022 has been received and can be found on page 8 of the financial report.
+The lead auditor's independence declaration in accordance with section 307C of the Corporations Act 2001, for the year ended 30 June 2023 has been received and can be found on page 6 of the financial report.